Coulston: Church

 The churchyard has the grave of Francis Savill Kent, murdered in 1860 when almost four years old at Road Hill (now in Somerset, then in Wiltshire).
 His half-sister Constance Kent confessed to the crime and was imprisoned; the case aroused press interest and inspired books and television dramatizations.

 The parish is now part of the benefice of Bratton, Edington and Imber, Erlestoke, and Coulston.

-Population

-The population was 103 in 1831, 155 in 1951.

 Pronunciation

 The name of the village has been pronounced Cohlst'n at least since the late 19th century, and this is used by all long-term residents.
 The pronunciation Coolst'n is sometimes used by outsiders but locally is deemed to be incorrect.